ShreeshIITmandi/Radiation/docs/radiationAMGCL.rst

    :alt: alternate text
    :align: center

-- Homogeneous absorbing medium is considered.(⍵=0)
+- Homogeneous absorbing medium is considered (⍵=0)
-- The radiative heat flux is evaluated at the wall for validation.
+- The radiative heat flux is evaluated at the wall for validation
 - Wall is considered to be black (ϵ=1)
-- The radiative heat flux and radiative source term is evaluated for validation.
+- The radiative heat flux and radiative source term is evaluated for validation

 Validation is done against for the property of gas medium 𝜿=1 and 𝜿=10 :math:`m^{-1}`

 .. image:: Result3.png